-Activity Responsible Timescale Outcome Jsin d Devise Disability Register.
-(Pupils and staff) CS September 2024 Achieved ıg Da evelo Create class file with basic medical information for visiting/supply Heads and Deputies December 2025 Achieved teachers (in Registers).
-Passed on and discussed with new teacher at p ta t the beginning of a new school year.
+Activity Responsible Timescale Outcome Jsir Devise Disability Register.
+(Pupils and staff) CS September 2023 Achieved ing I Create class file with basic medical information for visiting/supply Heads and Deputies December 2023 Achieved Dat elo j teachers (in Registers).
+Passed on and discussed with new teacher at ta t the beginning of a new school year.
 0

-Activity Responsible Timescale Outcome Share good practice relating to disability issues and data All staff Ongoing Monitoring of teachers' planning will include careful consideration of differentiation and 'reasonable adjustments' made Heads and Deputies Termly, from Jan 2025 Achieved Review of resources and ICT provision with consideration to suitability and development of pupils on DR All Staff Needs Led N/A 5 Audit of staff training needs eg dyslexia awareness, Supporting communication (SALT) CS December 2025 Access to Provide alternative methods of communication for Children, Parents/carers and visitors with English as an additional Language.
+Activity Responsible Timescale Outcome Share good practice relating to disability issues and data All staff Ongoing Monitoring of teachers' planning will include careful consideration of differentiation and 'reasonable adjustments' made Heads and Deputies Termly, from Jan 2024 Achieved Review of resources and ICT provision with consideration to suitability and development of pupils on DR All Staff Needs Led N/A Audit of staff training needs eg dyslexia awareness, Supporting communication (SALT) CS December 2023 Access to Provide alternative methods of communication for Children, Parents/carers and visitors with English as an additional Language.
 CS Ongoing infor Provide supported communication through the use of Makaton or BSL LG Ongoing Access to information and curriculum Increase access to the curriculum for pupils with a disability All Staff Current example of good practice We use resources tailored to the needs of pupils who require support to access the curriculum.
 Curriculum resources include examples of people with disabilities.
 Curriculum progress is tracked for all pupils, including those with a disability.
 Targets are set effectively and are appropriate for pupils with additional needs.
 The curriculum is reviewed to ensure it meets the needs of all pupils.
 Improve and maintain access to the physical environment All Staff Current example of good practice The environment is adapted to the needs of pupils as required as far as is practicable.
 This includes: Ramps Elevators Corridor width Disabled parking bays Disabled toilets

-Improve disability the delivery of information to pupils with a All Staff Current example of good practice Our school uses a range of communication methods (as required) to ensure information is accessible.
+Improve the delivery of information to pupils with a All Staff Current example of Our school uses a range of communication methods (as required)

+disability good practice to ensure information is accessible.
 This includes:

-0 1 Internal signage
+Internal signage

 Large print resources

-• Braille
+Braille

 Induction loops

 Pictorial or symbolic representations